arx-research/ers-docs/pages/solidity-api/ERSRegistry.md

 function deleteSubnodeRecord(bytes32 _node, bytes32 _nameHash) external virtual
 ```

-_ONLY TSM REGISTRY: Deletes the record for an already created subnode.
-TSM Registry must be the owner of the node so as to not
+ONLY Developer REGISTRY: Deletes the record for an already created subnode.
-accidentally delete a non TSMRegistrar subnode._

 #### Parameters